Rarchers/RIFD/README.md

 # RIFD

-a app to read or write data form RIFD card by NFC
+An app used to read or write data form RIFD card by NFC